yaniv-golan/whatsapp-mcp/README.md

 ### Authentication Issues

 - **QR Code Not Displaying**: If the QR code doesn't appear, try restarting the authentication script.
 If issues persist, check if your terminal supports displaying QR codes.
-- **Authentication Timeout**: If the QR code times out before you can scan it, simply restart the authenticate.sh script.
 - **WhatsApp Already Logged In**: If your session is already active, the Go bridge will automatically reconnect without showing a QR code.
 - **Device Limit Reached**: WhatsApp limits the number of linked devices.
 If you reach this limit, you'll need to remove an existing device from WhatsApp on your phone (Settings > Linked Devices).
 - **No Messages Loading**: After initial authentication, it can take several minutes for your message history to load, especially if you have many chats.